rohanliston/qt-redis/README.md

 ##Building Redis etc.
 To use this you'll need to install Redis and Webdis.

+###Redis

 Redis is the fast key-value system, while Webdis is an HTTP interface for Redis.

+To install Redis, download it from the redis.io site, or use

+'''
+brew install redis
+'''

+on Mac, or

+'''
+apt-get install redis
+'''

+on Linux.

+###Webdis

 Using Http makes life much easier, though is an additional level of code to understand.

 Building Webdis requires events.h, so you'll also need to install eventLib.

+Webdis can be found at:

+'''
+git://github.com/nicolasff/webdis.git
+'''

+To install eventlib you'll need to use

+MAC OS:

+'''
+brew install eventlib
+'''

+LINUX:

+'''
+apt-get install libevent-dev
+'''

 ##Building Qt_redis
 Open the .pro file in creator.